logux/docs/protocols/backend/spec.md

 If back-end server doesn’t have code to validate action it must write `["unknownChannel", meta.id]` for `logux/subscribe` action and `["unknownAction", meta.id]` for other actions.

-If back-end server had any errors during action validating and processing it should write `["error", string stacktrace]` answer.
+If back-end server had any errors during action validating and processing it should write `["error", meta.id, string stacktrace]` answer.

 See [action examples](./examples.md#actions).